Natural Systems, Human Nature & Common Ground:

-From Feb.
-25 - March 22, you can watch two featured films for FREE that explore the ever-present issues of power and access tied to groundwater: Sweet Oranges (2014) and Water & Power: A California Heist (2017).
+To explore the ever-present issues of power and access tied to groundwater, we want to share two films with you: Sweet Oranges (2014) and Water & Power: A California Heist (2017).

 This set of featured films is inspired by the very first LTAW event held at UC Irvine in 2009, featuring the neo-noir classic Chinatown (1974), as well as the LTAW Podcast episode, Groundwater: Go Deep or Go Dry is Unsustainable.